Classical Guitar with Christopher Parkening

 Non-Music Majors and Minors

-The Classical Guitar Department also offers programs for non-music majors/minors who wish to increase their knowledge and skills on the guitar.
-These include:
+The classical guitar program also has classes and performance opportunities for non-music majors/minors who wish to increase their knowledge and skills on the guitar including:

 - Group guitar workshops